Ramirez, Santana hit 2 of Indians’ 7 HRs in 19-5 rout vs NYY

 The last time the Indians hit seven home runs was in April 2013 against Philadelphia.
 They scored their most runs since plating 19 on July 11, 2018, against Cincinnati.

+“Man, the guys came out swinging today.
+We put a lot of pressure on them,” Pérez said.

-Allen had four hits, four RBIs and four runs for the surging Indians, who have the best record in the majors since June 4 and won for the 10th time in 14 games.
-They began an eight-day stay in New York a half-game behind first-place Minnesota in the AL Central and leading the wild-card standings.
+Allen had four hits, four RBIs and four runs for the wild card-leading Indians, who have the best record in the majors since June 4.
+They began an eight-day stay in New York and remained a half-game behind first-place Minnesota in the AL Central.

-After this series, Cleveland gets a day off before playing three games against the Mets at Citi Field.
+Following this series, Cleveland gets a day off before playing three games against the Mets at Citi Field.

+“We know they’re a really good team and we’ve got to play our best to beat them,” manager Aaron Boone said after the Yankees fell to 1-3 versus the Indians this season.

 After beating up on some soft opponents lately, the Yankees began a stretch against tougher competition with a serious dud.
 They had their five-game winning streak snapped and lost for only the third time in 17 games.